zedlabs/WallPortal/README.md

 ### Build
- * reqeuest and insert the API key from unsplash.com in the data sources
+ * request and insert the API key from unsplash.com in the data sources

  ### Contributing
  * contributions are welcome for animations, UI fixes, completing production requirements for unsplash.com